Analytical index and eta forms for Dirac operators with one-dimensional kernel over a hypersurface

-We get a very nice representative for the analytical index $\delta_{B_0} \chern\left(\ker D\rightarrow B_0, \n^{\ker}\right)$ which is determined by the submanifold where the Dirac operators do have a kernel and the kernel bundle over this hypersurface.
+where $\delta_{B_0}$ is the current of integration over the submanifold $B_0$ and $\n^{\ker}$ is the projection of $\n^{\pi_* V}$ onto $\ker D\rightarrow B_0$. \end{theorem} We know by \cite[Theorem 2.10]{BismutFreed} that $\tr^{\odd}\left(\exp\left(-\A_t^2\right)\right)$ is a representative for the Chern character of the analytical index for any $t>0$.
+Therefore we get a representative which is determined by the analytical data of the hypersurface where the Dirac operators have a kernel and the line bundle $\ker D\rightarrow B_0$.
+We see that the component in $H^1_{\dR}(B)$ is captured by the spectral flow as we already know by \cite[Section 7]{APS}.
+We can also reformulate Theorem \ref{TheoremEinleitung} using \cite[Theorem 2.10]{BismutFreed} as

 To understand the analytical index just by the knowledge of the eigenvalues and eigenspaces was the main motivation for \cite{DK}.
 In contrary to our article, R. Douglas and J. Kaminker investigated the influence of the multiplicity of the eigenvalues on the $K^1$-index.
-In section \ref{example} of this article we will consider an example of a vertical Dirac bundle $V$ of rank $1$ over a sphere bundle $ S^1 \hookrightarrow M \xrightarrow\pi B $ where again we have one single eigenvalue of the Dirac operators crossing zero transversally.
-We explicitly calculate $\tilde{\eta} $ as a differential form with $L^1$-coefficients.
-In these calculations the Bernoulli polynomials will play an important role.
-The differential of $\tilde{\eta}$ fulfills formula (\ref{ddeta}) as expected.
+Furthermore we investigated whether the $\tilde{\eta}$-form, introduced by J.-M. Bismut and J. Cheeger in \cite{BC}, exists in this setting.
+It was there used to compute the adiabatic limit of $\eta$-invariants but can also be seen as a generalization of the transgression forms introduced by D. Quillen in \cite{Quillen}.
+For its existence as a smooth differential form constant kernel dimension was crucial.